Why Hire a Health Coach?

 What is the wheatgrass warrior approach to health coaching?

 My mission is the empower clients to make positive and lasting changes to their health.
 As someone who has navigated the challenges of chronic illness, I have a deep understanding of what it is like to have your life completely turned upside down by a health issue.
 I look at each individuals's unique needs and help them design a plan of action to achieve their goals.
 Living a healthy life is not simply limited to eating well, but it also encompasses relationships, and our mental and spiritual health.

 overcoming chronic illness + health challenges

 There is the familiar adage: “Give a man a fish, and he eats for a day.
 Teach a man to fish, and he eats for a lifetime.”

 This old adage demonstrates the difference between "fixing" a patient and coaching a client.
-Medications can be life-saving and beneficial for acute issues, but chronic conditions often require more than just medical intervention.
+Medications can be life-saving and beneficial for acute or serious issues, but chronic conditions often require more than just medical intervention.
 The problem with ONLY utilizing the "band-aid approach" is that it doesn't provide patients with all the tools they need to really thrive on their own.
 Hiring a health coach is the perfect compliment to your regular medical care.
 As a health coach, Ashley helps motivate clients to figure out "how to fish" for themselves so they can live a healthier, more rewarding life.